Chocolate Guinness Cake With Irish Cream Frosting

 - Allow the cake to cool in the pan for 10-15 minutes before carefully lifting out; cool on a wire rack.

 - Make frosting: In a large bowl beat the cream cheese and butter with a hand mixer or stand mixer until soft and light and fully combined.
 Add the vanilla and Irish cream and slowly add ½ cup of icing sugar at a time and blend in.
 Add a touch more powdered sugar if needed to reach desired consistency.
 Layer over cooled chocolate Guinness cake and dust with powdered sugar or chiclet shavings or if you are feeling extra some chocolate ganache.

 - Store leftovers refrigerated in a sealed container because of the cream cheese frosting

 - If you don’t have or want to use Guinness for this cake you can substitute it with Coca-Cola.

-- If you don’t have Irish cream or you’d prefer to keep this recipe free of any un-cooked alcohol, feel free to replace the Irish Cream with regular cream.
+- If you don’t have Irish cream or you’d prefer to keep this recipe free of any un-cooked alcohol, feel free to replace the Irish Cream with regular cream or leave out

 - How to ensure your cake is MOIST Be very careful not to accidentally over-measure the flour and cocoa powder in this recipe.
 This will lead to dense, dry, or tough cake.
 The best way to ensure this never happens is to measure your ingredients by weight using a scale.
 Make sure to not over bake as well.
 If you don’t have a scale, then use the spoon and level method to measure your dry ingredients: start by fluffing the flour a little with a spoon to aerate the flour.
 Then you’ll spoonthe flour into the measuring cup.
 You want to fill the measuring cup all the way to the top and let the flour flow over a little.
 Then, you’ll use the back of a knife to level the top off.
 Adapted from Sainsburys Magazine